-Quick and easy Pasta with Bacon, Onions and Mushrooms, all in one pan and on the table in 30 minutes.
-Adapted from Martha Stewart.
+Quick and easy weeknight pasta with bacon, onions and mushrooms, all in one pan and on the table in 30 minutes.

 Pasta with Bacon, Onions and Mushrooms